quantumomics/Mu/electronics/README.md

 - Orange LEDs are made with AlGaInP — Aluminium gallium indium phosphide.

 <b>Note:</b> There are also orange, green, blue, violet, purple, ultraviolet LEDs.

+## Resistor
+Resistor is a passive two-terminal electrical component that implements electrical resistance as a circuit element.
+In electronic circuits, resistors are used to reduce current flow, adjust signal levels, to divide voltages, bias active elements, and terminate transmission lines, among other uses.
+Resistors are common elements of electrical networks and electronic circuits and are ubiquitous in electronic equipment.